If your app already has an older version of Sparkle or you wish to migrate to Sparkle 2, please see upgrading from previous versions.

 That’s it.
 No other API calls are required to start the updater and have it manage checking for updates automatically.
 If you intend to pursue additional updater APIs, please first check API Expectations from our programmatic setup.

-Because Sparkle is downloading executable code to your users’ systems, you must be very careful about security.
+Because Sparkle is installing executable code to your users’ systems, you must be very careful about security.
 To let Sparkle know that a downloaded update is not corrupted and came from you (instead of a malicious attacker), we recommend:

-.pkg) must be signed with EdDSA.Please ensure your signing keys are kept safe and cannot be stolen if your web server is compromised.
+codesign --deep --verify <path-to-app>.Please ensure your signing keys are kept safe and cannot be stolen if your web server is compromised.
 One way to ensure this for example is not having your signing keys accessible from the machine that is hosting your product.

 To prepare signing with EdDSA signatures: